XBW-Leo/CineBook/README.md

 CineBook focuses on simplifying the cinema booking experience for mobile users.
 Instead of requiring users to move through a complicated website or visit a cinema counter, the app provides a clear native iOS flow from movie discovery to seat selection and booking management.

+Compared with booking at a cinema counter or using a complex website, CineBook gives users one simple mobile flow for browsing movies, choosing seats, and managing bookings.

 The main user flow is:

 Movies → Movie Detail → Session Selection → Seat Selection → Booking Confirmation → My Bookings → History